Blakletter/XMLParser/README.md

 ### Getting started

-Clone the repo and run the main method in Main.java.
+Clone the repo and import XMLParser.java and Node.java into your project

 Usages: